tdoug/creative_boost/README.md

   - AWS account with Bedrock access (Stable Diffusion XL or Titan Image)
   - Azure account with OpenAI Service (DALL-E 3)
   - GCP account with Vertex AI (Imagen)
-  - OR use local mode (no cloud provider required, mock generation)

 ## Quick Start